linkdata/rap/README.md

 Each side of a *conn* maintains a count of *frames* with payload (where the *flow* bit is clear) sent but not acknowledged.
 Frames sent with the conn ID set to `0x1FFF` or flow control frames (those with the *flow* bit set) does not count.

 A receiver *conn* must be able to buffer the full window size count of *frames*.
-When a received *frame* that is counted is processed, the receiver must acknowledge receipt of it by sending a *frame header* with the same *conn id*, control bits set to `000` (not flow, no body data, no head data) and the size value set to zero.
-This is called a *flow control frame*.
+When a received *frame* that is counted is processed, the receiver must acknowledge receipt of it by sending a *frame header* with the same *conn id*, control bits set to `100` (is flow, no body data, no head data) and the size value set to zero.
+This is called an *ack frame*.

 ## Closing